 We are the largest provider of private educational services in China based on the number of program offerings, total student enrollments and geographic presence.
-We offer a wide range of educational programs, services and products, consisting primarily of English and other foreign language training, test preparation courses for admissions and assessment tests in the United States, the PRC and Commonwealth countries, primary and secondary school education, development and distribution of educational content, software and other technology, and online education.
+We offer a wide range of educational programs, services and products, consisting primarily of language training and test preparation, primary and secondary school education, online education, content development and distribution, overseas study consulting services, pre-school education and study tour.
 We provide educational services primarily under our "New Oriental" brand, which we believe is the leading consumer brand in China's private education sector.

-Since our inception in 1993, we have had approximately 25.3 million cumulative student enrollments.
-In the fiscal year ended May 31, 2016, we had over 3.6 million student enrollments, including approximately 2.7 million student enrollments in our K-12 after-school tutoring courses, approximately 0.7 million student enrollments in our test preparation courses and approximately 0.1 million student enrollments in our language training programs.
+Since our inception in 1993, we have had approximately 30.1 million cumulative student enrollments.
+In the fiscal year ended May 31, 2017, we had over 4.8 million student enrollments, including approximately 4.0 million student enrollments in our K-12 after-school tutoring courses, approximately 0.6 million student enrollments in our test preparation courses and approximately 0.1 million student enrollments in our language training programs.
 We deliver our educational programs, services and products to students through an extensive physical network of schools, learning centers and bookstores, as well as through our virtual online network.

-Our total net revenues increased from US\$1,138.9 million for the fiscal year ended May 31, 2014 to US\$1,478.3 million for the fiscal year ended May 31, 2016, representing a compound annual growth rate, or CAGR, of 13.9%.
-Net revenues from our language training and test preparation courses accounted for 85.2%, 83.4% and 83.8%, respectively, of our total net revenues in the fiscal years ended May 31, 2014, 2015 and 2016.
-Net income attributable to New Oriental Education & Technology Group Inc. increased from US\$215.7 million in the fiscal year ended May 31, 2014 to US\$224.9 million in the fiscal year ended May 31, 2016, representing a CAGR of 2.1%.
+Our total net revenues increased from US\$1,246.8 million for the fiscal year ended May 31, 2015 to US\$1,799.5 million for the fiscal year ended May 31, 2017, representing a compound annual growth rate, or CAGR, of 20.1%.
+Net revenues from our language training and test preparation courses accounted for 83.4%, 83.8% and 83.9%, respectively, of our total net revenues in the fiscal years ended May 31, 2015, 2016 and 2017.
+Net income attributable to New Oriental Education & Technology Group Inc. increased from US\$193.0 million in the fiscal year ended May 31, 2015 to US\$274.5 million in the fiscal year ended May 31, 2017, representing a CAGR of 19.3%.